AusBOM/serverless-tile-poc/README.md

 See below about adding a style.

 Send the list of STAC items, to the `/stac` endpoint you deployed earlier.
+You will need to send the STAC item list as the body,  and also a header `x-api-key` with the apikey provided as output from your deployment.
 Now your data is ready to use.

+Note this endpoint requires an api key to prevent anyone from just adding data sources to your service.
+But it may be recommended to add additional security measures.

 ### Using the endpoint

+You can either directly hit the tile generation service or you can hit the s3 tile cache (recommended) that will automatically hit the endpoint.
+To see these endpoints you can run `sls info -v` from the project directory.

 If you set a default style you can now generate tiles for that data using the `/tiles/{data}/{z}/{x}/{y}` endpoint.